BeardedBeaver/dsurf/README.md

 Library for D programming language that provides tools to work with surfaces (2D grids)
 -----------

-Simple library for D to deal with surfaces (2D grids) built on top of [mir](http://mir-algorithm.libmir.org).
+Simple library for D to deal with surfaces (2D grids).
 Regular cartesian-cell 2D grids currently are supported.

 ## Information